BBVA/patton/docs/source/home/running_with_pip.rst

 .. note::

-    **PAY ATTENTION** to the Postgres version.
-Patton-Server was tested only with PostgresSQL 10.1.
-We recommend use that version.
+    **PAY ATTENTION** to the Postgres version you're using. patton-Server was tested only with PostgresSQL 10.1.
+We recommend using that version.

 2 - Bootstrapping database
 ++++++++++++++++++++++++++